-This project aimed to understand what factors make it more likely that someone with dementia will be admitted to hospital, and what can be done to reduce that risk.
+We wanted to understand what GP practice factors make it more likely that someone with dementia will be admitted to hospital, and what can be done to reduce that risk.

-Using information up to October 2018, we carried out a ‘systematic review’ of trials of different interventions which aimed to reduce hospital admissions in people with dementia.
+We looked at studies up to October 2018 of different interventions which aimed to reduce hospital admissions in people with dementia.

 The interventions we looked at were:

 We looked at whether the interventions reduced the risk of people with dementia being admitted to hospital, the length they stayed in hospital, and mortality rate.

 Using information up to March 2018, we modelled hospital admissions from GP practices of people with dementia.